pyecharts/pyecharts/README.md

 bar.render()
 ```

-It will creat a file named render.html in the root directory, open file with your borwser.
+It will create a file named render.html in the root directory, open file with your borwser.

 ![usage-0](https://github.com/chenjiandongx/pyecharts/blob/master/images/usage-0.gif)